barendgehrels/langbath/README.md

 ## describe_picture
 This is a **User Interface** tool.
 It lets the user describe a random picture in another language and make corrections or suggestions automatically.
-To do that, it translates the entered text in a comparable language (the *via* language), and then it translates it back.
-The translation back might be more correct than the entered text, and it visually presents that comparison.
-You can also use two *via* languages, then it selects the closest option, which can work better.
+To do that, it translates the entered text into a comparable language (the *via* language), and then it translates it back.
+The translation back might be more correct than the entered text, and the tool visually presents that comparison.
+You can also use two or more *via* languages, then the tool selects the closest option.
 It often works impressive.

 For example:
 ![describe picture](doc/langbath_describe_picture.png)